Ladcze/static-website-hosted-on-s3Bucket/README.md

 # static-website-hosted-on-AWS
-A static website hosted on AWS.
+Here is a static website hosted on AWS.